-Claudia Barnett writes weird, experimental plays about women and history and science.
-Aglaonike’s Tiger, about the first female astronomer in ancient Greece, was workshopped by 5th Wall Productions in Charleston and had a lab production at the University of Pittsburgh in 2016; it will premiere at Venus Theatre in September 2017.
-Her other plays have been developed and performed at the Great Plains Theatre Conference, the Kennedy Center Page-to-Stage Festival, MultiStages, Nashville Repertory Theatre, Stage Left Theatre, Venus Theatre, and the Women's Voices Theater Festival.
-She won the Andaluz Award Jury Prize from Albuquerque's Fusion Theatre for Palooka, which premiered as part of The Seven: Strange Bedfellows in 2016.
-She teaches playwriting at Middle Tennessee State University and is the author of I Love You Terribly: Six Plays (2012) and No. 731 Degraw-street, Brooklyn, or Emily Dickinson’s Sister: A Play in Two Acts (2015), both published by Carnegie Mellon University Press.
+Claudia Barnett writes experimental plays about women and history and science.
+Her plays, including Witches Vanish and Aglaonike’s Tiger, have been developed and performed at 5th Wall Productions, the Great Plains Theatre Conference, the Kennedy Center Page-to-Stage Festival, MultiStages, Nashville Repertory Theatre, Stage Left Theatre, Venus Theatre, the University of Pittsburgh Stages, Western Kentucky University, and the Women's Voices Theater Festival.
+As a Tennessee Playwrights Studio Fellow in 2018, she wrote Kingdom (a play about Snow White and climate change).
+She won the Andaluz Award Jury Prize from Fusion Theatre in 2016.
+She’s a professor of English at Middle Tennessee State University and the author of I Love You Terribly: Six Plays (2012) and No. 731 Degraw-street, Brooklyn, or Emily Dickinson’s Sister: A Play in Two Acts (2015), both published by Carnegie Mellon University Press.